symfony/symfony-docs/messenger.rst

 You can add your own middleware to this list, or completely disable the default middleware and *only* include your own.

-If a middleware service is abstract, you can configure its constructor's arguments.
-A different instance will be created per bus.
+If a middleware service is abstract, you can configure its constructor's arguments and a different instance will be created per bus.

 .. configuration-block::